yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 This is a curated list of "LLM Reasoning and SelfEvaluating" research.
 Read this repository for the latest updates.
-Feel free to raise pull requests and launch the discussion!
+Feel free to raise issus and launch the discussion!

 ## NLP Evaluation Survey
 - [zhihu](https://zhuanlan.zhihu.com/p/644373658)